BuildBoy12/CreativeToolbox/README.md

 An SCP:SL EXILED plugin that makes your servers creative with a variety of customizable options!

 ### Features
-- Player can have Regeneration
+- Players can have Regeneration
-- Player can have Infinite Ammo
+- Players can have Infinite Ammo
 - Players can have SCP-207 Speed + Resistance
 - Players can respawn as a random class
 - Flash Grenades and Frag Grenades timer modification